candrii/helm-charts/charts/grafana-operator-grafana/README.md

 ## Description

-Creates a `Grafana` custom resource that the Grafana Operator manages to deploy and configure a Grafana instance.
+Creates a `Grafana` custom resource (`grafana.integreatly.org/v1beta1`) that the Grafana Operator manages to deploy and configure a Grafana instance.

+This chart maps directly to the official Grafana Operator API, making all upstream configuration options available.

 ## Requirements